 - 19.1.
 No cultural or religious appropriation will be tolerated. - 19.2.
 No profanities will be allowed. - 19.3.
 No weapons or props that are used to denote weapons will be allowed.
 No violence on stage will be allowed. - 19.4.
 No fire will be allowed.
 Setting off a fire extinguisher as a prop is also not allowed. - 19.5.
-Smoking take from sports code - 19.6.
+Please note that all IPSF competition venues are non-smoking venues.
+As such, no smoking will be permitted within a 100m radius of the venue. - 19.6.
 Banned or regulated substances are not allowed. - 19.7.
 Breaking the rules, regulations and code of ethics. - 19.8.
 Providing false or inaccurate information on the application form. - 19.9.
-Touching the rigging or truss system whilst performing. - 19.10.
+Touching the truss system whilst performing. - 19.10.
 Inappropriate choreography and costume. - 19.11.
 Arriving late to registration and rehearsals without prior agreement, or not participating in the opening parade (without prior approval by the competition organiser). - 19.12.
 Arriving late backstage before performing. - 19.13.
 Arriving late or failing to come to the stage when announced. - 19.14.
 Unsporting behaviour or bringing the competition, Organiser, or the IPSF into disrepute. - 19.15.
 Threatening the life or health of a performer, organiser, judge or spectator. - 19.16.
-Using prohibited grips. - 19.17.
+Using prohibited grips.

+- 19.17.
 Directly contacting the judging panel to discuss the competition, or directly or indirectly influencing the judging decision prior to or during the competition. - 19.18.
 Using vulgar language or gestures towards any IPSF official. - 19.19.
-Failing to submit their Theme / Technical Sheet by 5 days late.
+Failing to submit their Theme / Technical Sheet by 5 days prior to the competition.